+'''

 list of str, optional, default = detailed-final-report

+'''

-Like init_notebooks, but will also be automatically rendered to HTML when report=True in a worker final report list of map, optional, default = ' '
+Like init_notebooks, but will also be automatically rendered to HTML when report=True in a worker final report

 Render report_notebooks to HTML at the end of each pipeline run

 Specifies non-default image versions and/or tags for Stimela cabs.
 Running with scissors: use with extreme caution.